Typhus: 19th century

 During Napoleon's retreat from Moscow in 1812, more French soldiers died of typhus than were killed by the Russians.

 A major epidemic occurred in Ireland between 1816 and 1819, during the famine caused by a worldwide reduction in temperature known as the Year Without a Summer.
 An estimated 100,000 people perished.
 Typhus appeared again in the late 1830s, and yet another major typhus epidemic occurred during the Great Irish Famine between 1846 and 1849.
+The typhus outbreak along with typhoid fever is said to be responsible for 400,000 deaths.
 The Irish typhus spread to England, where it was sometimes called "Irish fever" and was noted for its virulence.
 It killed people of all social classes, as lice were endemic and inescapable, but it hit particularly hard in the lower or "unwashed" social strata.

 In the United States, a typhus epidemic broke out in Philadelphia in 1837 and killed the son of Franklin Pierce (14th President of the United States) in Concord, New Hampshire, in 1843.
 Several epidemics occurred in Baltimore, Memphis, and Washington, DC, between 1865 and 1873.
 Typhus was also a significant killer during the US Civil War, although typhoid fever was the more prevalent cause of US Civil War "camp fever".
 Typhoid fever is caused by the bacterium Salmonella enterica Serovar Typhi.

 In Canada alone, the typhus epidemic of 1847 killed more than 20,000 people from 1847 to 1848, mainly Irish immigrants in fever sheds and other forms of quarantine, who had contracted the disease aboard the crowded coffin ships in fleeing the Great Irish Famine.
 Officials neither knew how to provide sufficient sanitation under conditions of the time nor understood how the disease spread.